StuartCowley/mike-shields-virtual-pet/README.md

 # Virtual Pet

-*This repository is an assignment from the OOP track of the Manchester Codes Syllabus.
-See below for assignment brief:*
+This repository is an assignment from the OOP track of the Manchester Codes Syllabus.
+The assignment is an opportunity to explore and practice:

+- The Git/GitHub workflow
+- Implementing Code in reference to User Stories
+- Test Driven Development concepts and techniques using Jest
+- Object Oriented Programming using Constructor Functions & Prototypical Inheritance
+- Getter Functions
+- Conditional logic
+- Implementing Guard Clauses & Throwing exceptions
+- Code Refactoring
+- Minimising hard-coded values such as "Magic Numbers"

+See below for assignment brief.

+---

 Real pets are great, but they do have drawbacks.
 They smell.
 Your mum might be allergic to them.
 Maybe you just aren't allowed one in your flat.